codeimmortal/system-ai/readme.md

-#This repo is for those who want to make machone interative with them.
+#This repo is for those who want to make machine interative with them.

 # I have develop this for developer.
 #spinx